arximboldi/immer/doc/persist.rst

 <containers.html#set>`_, `map <containers.html#map>`_ and `table <containers.html#table>`_, their structure is defined
 by the used hash function, so defining the transformation may become a bit more verbose.

-In the following example we'll start with a simple case transforming a map.
+In the following example, we'll start with a simple case of transforming a map.
 For a map, only the hash of the key matters and we will not modify the key yet.
 We will focus on transformations here and not on the structural sharing within the document, so we will use the ``immer`` container itself as the document.
-Let's define the following policy to say that we want to use pools only for our container:
+Let's define the following policy to indicate that we want to use pools only for our container:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++
    :start-after: start-direct_container_policy
    :end-before:  end-direct_container_policy

 By default, ``immer`` uses ``std::hash`` for the hash-based containers.
-While sufficient for the runtime use, this hash can't be used for persistence, as the `C++ reference <https://en.cppreference.com/w/cpp/utility/hash>`_ notes:
+While this hash is sufficient for runtime use, it can't be used for persistence, as noted in the `C++ reference <https://en.cppreference.com/w/cpp/utility/hash>`_:

 .. note::
    Hash functions are only required to produce the same result for the same input within a single execution of a program